AlfCano/rk.survey.design/README.md

     *   Includes options to subset the design and adjust for lonely PSUs.

 *   **Subset Survey Object:**
-    *   Filters a design based on a logical condition to create a new, smaller `svydesign` object.
+    *   Filters a design based on a logical condition to create a new, smaller `svydesign` object, preserving variable metadata.

 ## Requirements